jaydenpersonnat/Coding-I-Problem-Sets-Soln/Set5/Speller/speller.md

 ## Background
 Let’s build ourselves a very simple spellchecker and actually use it to check the spelling of a number of texts!
-We’re going to do so using Python to implement our spellchecked, but first we’re going to take a look at classes, methods and file input/output.
+We’re going to do so using Python to implement our spellchecker, but first we’re going to take a look at classes, methods and file input/output.

 #### Classes
 In the real world, there are often entities that we want to represent that aren’t